Tharungoud/project12/group12_project.md

-﻿Analysis on IRS data and relations between AGI and Mortgages
+﻿# Analysis on IRS data and relations between AGI and Mortgages

 =============